grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Sylvia," said Hemi, "may I suggest that we send up Herschel with a rendezvous point for Shakes before we dive?"

 "Ah shit, the fuckin' bird.
 You're right."
 She pressed the dive alarm button a second time to deactivate it, and then got on the PA that echoed through the whole boat to let anyone listening know that the dive had been postponed.
 She did this even though the only person on the boat who was not in the control room at that moment was Cassandra --- and she was only a few meters below in the sonar compartment.
-It was simply good practice to use the PA to announce boat maneuvers regardless of the location of your crew members, as Chips had often pointed out to her.

 Hemi climbed down to the navigation station and reviewed the chart laid out under the glass.
 Leaning over with the magnifier in his hand, he selected a spot of deep water just off the continental shelf, about a day's run out from Stilt City.
 Holding a tiny scrap of paper down against the glass of the navigation table with splayed fingers, he copied the coordinates with a sharp pencil.
 He also selected a backup location for the rendezvous just in case something went wrong and noted that on the reverse side of the paper.
 He scooped Herschel up from the deck where the bird had been walking around aimlessly and fixed the tiny paper into Herschel's leg cylinder.